Conservation and Sustainable Use of the Benguela Current Large Marine Ecosystem

 State of implementation/results

-- The project is lending significant support to the drafting of the South African strategy document for the implementation of marine spatial planning (MSP) that sets out the parameters and framework for the development of the four sub-national marine spatial plans, is in the final stages of technical and political coordination.
+- The development of the South African strategic document for the implementation of marine spatial planning (MSP), which provides the framework and guideline for the development of the four sub-national marine spatial plans, is in the final stages of technical and political coordination.
 The first marine spatial plan is currently being developed by the national working group.

-- In Namibia a Blue Economy Policy was developed by an inter-ministerial committee and advised by the project.
+- In Namibia, a Blue Economy Policy was developed in 2019 by an inter-ministerial committee, which represents an overarching framework for marine spatial planning.

-- In mid-August 2019, Angolan President João Lourenço issued a decree establishing a 16-strong body at ministerial level on maritime affairs, which has already begun its work.
+- In mid-August 2019, Angolan President João Lourenço issued a decree establishing a 16-member ministerial-level body on maritime affairs, which has already begun its work.

 - In July 2019, members of the South African Working Group on Marine Spatial Planning conducted a study trip to Germany and Sweden.

 - South African President Cyril Ramaphosa signed the MSP Act at the end of April 2019, creating the legal framework for MSP.
 Training workshops on marine spatial planning were conducted in the three target countries with strong participation of all relevant sector ministries.
 The project has supported the formation of national and regional interministerial working groups on EBSAs and marine spatial planning.